hmlongco/Factory/Sources/Factory/Factory.docc/Additional/Migration.md

     }
 }
 ```
 But we can do better.
-Factory provdides a bit of syntactic sugar that asks the enclosing container to make our factory for us.
+Factory provides a bit of syntactic sugar that asks the enclosing container to make our factory for us.

 ```swift
 var service: Factory<ServiceType> {